 It’s up to us to grow in our walk with God.
 We just have to choose it.

-Do you know we still have to fight a never-ending battle against darkness?
+Do you know as Christians we still have to fight a never-ending battle against darkness?
 We’re just as sinful as we ever were, but now it sickens us looking at it through the eyes of Jesus.

 Do you know we have to work daily at learning to shrug off our independence and our plans?
 To rid ourselves of the disappointment and all that anxiety?
 This is how Plan B gets easier to swallow.
 Just like at the gym, people, just keep working it.